zed-industries/zed/docs/src/vim.md

 # editing
 :j[oin]
-    to join the current line (no range is yet supported) :d[elete][l][p]
+    to join the current line
+:d[elete][l][p]
-    to delete the current line (no range is yet supported) :s[ort] [i]
+    to delete the current line
+:s[ort] [i]
     to sort the current selection (with i, case-insensitively) :y[ank]